PONDERING

 Around 300 million years ago an amphibious being emerged from the primeval waters, walked on muddy alien ground, and began the long evolution that eventually led to who we are today, the status of the planet we inhabit, and to a pond on which ducks peacefully eat, paddle, quack, and reproduce.
 Here, too, is the unpredictable, the uncanny, the chasm between the corporeal and the dreaming human mind, on whose shores humanity "poetically dwells."(2)

 Two famous ponds in Literary History are Henry Thoreau's Walden Pond, and Matsuo Basho's: Old pond / frog leaps in / plop!
-(3) While "the magic circle of Walden"(4) has become a tourist destination, Basho's pond remains an enigma, a koan, a conundrum to ponder upon.
+(3) While "the magic circle of Walden"(4) has become a tourist destination, Basho's pond remains an enigma, a koan to ponder upon.

 "Water is also a type of destiny."(5)

-If he looked into the pond today, Narcissus, who fell in love with his own image, would see his image wavering in the water along with a humanity haunted by its myths of origination, even as its wizards are beginning to see Planet Earth orbiting in an Orphean universe always at the beginning of creation.
+If he looked into the pond today, Narcissus would see his image wavering in the water, along with a humanity haunted by its ancient myths of origination, even as its wizards see an Orphean universe in midst of implosions, explosions, and new creations.
+The pond records this, and its body ripples in all directions at once.

 2. Martin Heidegger quoting Friedrich Hölderlin.